skev-lang/skev-spec/Skev_Spec_Chapter6.md

 ### ⚙️ Technical Version

 Panics are implemented via LLVM's `unreachable` intrinsic in release builds with a preceding call to the panic handler function.
-In debug builds, panic sites compile to a call to the Skev runtime's `nova_panic()` function which prints the diagnostic and calls `SIGABRT`.
+In debug builds, panic sites compile to a call to the Skev runtime's `skev_panic()` function which prints the diagnostic and calls `SIGABRT`.
 Array bounds checks compile to a compare-and-branch before every array access with a constant index — LLVM eliminates these when the index is provably in bounds at compile time. `assert` compiles to a conditional branch to the panic handler — the branch is marked cold and is eliminated entirely in release builds compiled with `--release-no-asserts` (for maximum performance in shipping builds).
 The panic hook is a single function pointer stored in the engine runtime's global state.

 ---